inkline/inkline/packages/docs/pages/docs/core/typography.md

+---
+title: Typography
+description: Examples and documentation for typography, one of the most important design elements of an application.
+---

 # Typography
-## Examples and documentation for typography, one of the most important design elements of an application. { .lead }
+## Examples and documentation for typography, one of the most important design elements of an application.

 Inkline provides you with basic elements, typography, and link styles.
 It uses a native font stack that selects the best font family for each OS and device.
 The base font size is `1rem`, so visitors can customize their font size as needed